 Submitted URL has crawl issue:

 You submitted this page for indexing, and Google encountered an unspecified crawling error that doesn’t fall into any of the other reasons.
-Try debugging your page using Fetch as Google.
+Try debugging your page using the URL Inspection tool.

 Something got in the way of Google’s ability to fully download and render the contents of your page.
 Try using the Fetch as Google tool as recommended, and look for discrepancies between what Google renders and what you see when you load the page in your browser.